apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 * ORC
 * ORC compressed with Snappy

-But the results are worse than when using Sequence file …
+But the results are worse than when using Sequence file.

 See comments about this here: [Shaofengshi in MailList](http://apache-kylin.74782.x6.nabble.com/Kylin-Performance-td6713.html#a6767)